zohaib642/zohaib642/README.md

 I’m Zohaib, an Engineering Honors student at UT Austin, passionate about computer architecture, embedded engineering, machine learning, and more!

 - 💻 Currently working on: [DeenDot](https://github.com/zohaib642/deendot) and research at Texas A&M University.
-- 📖 Learning: Electrical and Computer Engineering, software development.
+- 📖 Learning: Electrical and Computer Engineering, circuits, computing.
 - ☕ Always up for new projects, anything involving Islam, and meeting new people!

 Let’s connect!